MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/explore-data-service.md

 ### To open a saved exploration

-- Opening an exploration on a mobile device isn't currently supported in the Power BI mobile app.
+- Currently, you can't open an exploration on a mobile device in the Power BI mobile app.

 ### Entry points